varun7654/varun7654.github.io/index.md

     <br>
 </div>
-Hey 👋, you probably don't know me, but if you do, it's probably from [my youtube videos](yt) or in relation to [my FRC team](https://github.com/FRC3476/AutoBuilder).
+Hey 👋, you probably don't know me, but if you do, it's probably from [my youtube videos](yt) or in relation to the [FRC team](https://github.com/FRC3476/AutoBuilder) that I was on.

-I'm an 18-year-old High School graduate from California.
+I'm an 18-year-old rising college freshmen from California.
 I love coding and everything about computers.
-I'm was the programming lead for the FRC team, [3476 - Code Orange](http://teamcodeorange.com/) (2020 - 2023).
+In High School I was the programming lead for the FRC team, [3476 - Code Orange](http://teamcodeorange.com/).

 <div id="currentlyReading">
 Apart from that, my hobbies include reading and playing video games (mainly Minecraft).
 </div>

 <script>